Your elder brother has agreed to lend you his car.

 Make sure the car is in good shape.
 It’s always better to get the air-conditioner fixed in the comfort of a service station rather than waiting in scorching heat on a highway.

 I had to visit my hometown Lakshminagar (Muzaffarnagar) in Uttar Pradesh.

 I started my journey early in the morning to avoid traffic.
 And I assumed that my scooter was just fine.
 Everything was smooth till I reached Meerut Bypass.
 I took a pee break.
 And then I tried starting it.
 Nothing happened.

 I had to drag it for about a kilometre to find a mechanic.
 My assumption that my scooter was in good shape ruined the whole day.

 Don’t assume.
 Get your car checked.
 Here’s a checklist.

 - Are the tires in good working condition?

-- Is battery operating properly?
+- Is the battery operating correctly?

 - Are both the headlights functioning?

-- Is there sufficient quantity of coolant?
+- Is there a sufficient quantity of coolant?